 Brevard C.A.R.E.S.
-Prevention Program

 Brevard C.A.R.E.S.
-(Coordination, Advocacy, Resources, Education and Support.) is Brevard Family Partnership's signature voluntary prevention program tailored to protect children, strengthen families and change lives.
-Brevard C.A.R.E.S. offers a full-array of support services and Wraparound Family Team Conferencing to families experiencing stressors that often lead to abuse, abandonment, or neglect.
-The success of this program is due to the proactive participation of the families in need.
-These families openly engage in this strength-based program, building upon the successes and skills within their family unit.
-If you are experiencing a crisis or are in need of assistance, please call 1-888-CARES-09 (1-888-227-3709).
+(Coordination.
+Advocacy.
+Resources.
+Education.
+Support.) is Brevard Family Partnership's signature, voluntary diversion and family preservation program tailored to protect children, strengthen families and change lives.
+Brevard C.A.R.E.S. offers a full-array of support services and wraparound/family team conferencing to families experiencing stressors that often lead to abuse, abandonment and neglect.
+The success of this program is due to the proactive participation of the families in need who openly engage in this strength-based program, building upon the successes and skills within their family unit.